benzookapi/shopify-barebone-theme-sample/README.md

    ```
    If you want to check the behaviors above, try [the translation API](https://shopify.dev/docs/apps/markets/translate-content) or use [translation apps](https://apps.shopify.com/translate-and-adapt), and try [the local currency settings](https://help.shopify.com/en/manual/markets/pricing/set-up-local-currencies).
 - This code doesn't have [customer my page implementation](https://shopify.dev/docs/themes/architecture/templates/customers-account) because it recommends to use [new customer accounts](https://help.shopify.com/en/manual/customers/customer-accounts/new-customer-accounts) which is not given by theme templates, but Shopify native features like other checkout extensibility.
+- [Sections](https://shopify.dev/docs/themes/architecture/sections)(*.liquid) do not need their corresponding [templates](https://shopify.dev/docs/themes/architecture/templates)(.json) always.
+For example, [the recommendation Ajax API](https://shopify.dev/docs/api/ajax/reference/product-recommendations) returns the result as a section without its template, and also you can render each section in JavaScript suing [the section rendering API](https://shopify.dev/docs/api/section-rendering).